Mastering the metropolis through research and thought leadership.

 What is the most amount of money I can receive from the Helfand/Bluhm fellowship?

 Below are maximum reimbursable amounts by region.
 This is the maximum award you can receive per trip.
+Please submit only one application per trip.
+Submission of an application is not a guarantee of maximum award.

 You can only submit one application per trip.
 Please do not combine expenses from multiple trips into one application.
 If you are making reoccurring trips to one destination we still require each trip to be reimbursed separately.